VINIRR99/lab-maps/README.md

 This lab was made for the [Typescript: The Complete Developer's Guide](https://www.udemy.com/course/typescript-the-complete-developers-guide/) online course at [Udemy](https://www.udemy.com/).

-It will show a map and two random markers on the map, one being in one rando user and a random company.
+It will show a map and two random markers on the map, one being in one random user and a random company.

 ## Technologies